 </form>

-When the above form is submitted, the value from the text input will be available in $HTTP_POST_VARS['username'].
-If the register_globals configuration directive is turned on, then the variable will also be available as $username in the global scope.
+the above form is submitted, the value from the text input will be available in

+in the global scope.
 Note: The magic_quotes_gpc configuration directive affects Get, Post and Cookie values.
 If turned on, value (It's "PHP!") will automagically become (It\'s \"PHP!\").
 Escaping is needed for DB insertion.
 Also see addslashes(), stripslashes() and magic_quotes_sybase.

 PHP also understands arrays in the context of form variables.
 You may, for example, group related variables together, or use this feature to retrieve values from a multiple select input: